Your physician understands the importance of patient confidentiality and is committed to the protection of your personal health information.

 All personal identification information is protected and stored on a secure server.
 All information given via the physician consult form or in a conversation with any of our employees is held in complete confidence.
 Our employees adhere to the strict standards for patient confidentiality set by the American Medical Association and the Health on the Net Foundation.

 We do not share any of your personal information with any of our affiliate or associate sites.
-When you access a site that is not a part of your physician's website or the eHealth portal, you will be notified prior to linking to that site.
+When you access a site that is not a part of your physician's website or the (opens in a new tab), you will be notified prior to linking to that site.

 We will not release any personally identifying information to anyone unless mandated by federal or state laws.
 Aggregate statistical summaries may be released to third parties, but these statistics will contain no personally identifiable information.